Mount Cuthbert and Dobbyn railway lines

 Mount Cuthbert is 100 kilometres north-west of Cloncurry, Queensland.
 It was once a copper mining town, booming in 1918, when Pugh's Almanac Queensland Directory estimated Mount Cuthbert's population at 750.
 It recorded six boarding houses, a hotel, a racing club and several stores in the town.
 Mount Cuthbert's population quickly declined mainly due to the global collapse of the copper market.
 Mt Cuthbert in the 1921 census had population of only 267 and by 1924 Pugh's notes that most storekeepers had left.
 The Railway branch line to Mount Cuthbert was closed in 1949.

 Mount Cuthbert region still had copper.
 With roads and developing mining techniques, the copper of Mount Cuthbert found renewed interest in 2009.
 Cape Lambert secured Queensland copper company Matrix Metals, including a mine and a copper cathode plant at Mount Cuthbert.

+See also Mount Elliott mine, Mount Elliott Mining Complex and Mount Elliott Company Metallurgical Plant and Mill.

 Cloncurry mining town

 Cloncurry was named by the explorer Robert O'Hara Burke after Lady Cloncurry, an Irish friend.
 Copper mining between 1910 and 1920 boosted its population to over seven thousand people.
 Mining output attracted listings on both the Melbourne and London Stock Exchanges.
 Three companies dominated the industry: Hampden-Cloncurry Cooper Mines Ltd., Mount Elliot Ltd. and Mount Cuthbert No Liability.
 Germany was the major customer until 1914.